Quantum violation of macrorealism under multi-outcome two-parameter generalised measurements: Acknowledgements

 The authors acknowledge fruitful discussion with Prof. Dipankar Home.
-SM acknowledges discussion with Prof. Paul Busch during his visit at S. N. Bose center in 2015 and his comments through private communication.
+SM acknowledges discussion with Prof. Paul Busch during his visit at S. N. Bose National Centre for Basic Sciences in 2015 and his comments through private communications.
 DD acknowledges the financial support from University Grants Commission (UGC), Government of India.